 - Students should also be expected to carry their medical insurance card with them and be familiar with how they need to use it in case of an emergency.
 Some HMO's require preauthorization, for example.
 If the trip involves foreign travel, special consideration needs to be given to learn how medical insurance will apply if medical attention is needed while overseas.

-RIT discourages faculty from actively coordinating car pools using students as drivers and/or paying student drivers mileage allowances for use of their cars.
+RIT discourages faculty and staff from actively coordinating car pools using students as drivers and/or paying student drivers mileage allowances for use of their cars.
 If this option becomes absolutely necessary, please contact the RIT Risk Management Office at x5-6135 for further guidance.